the Tale of the nomad

 Re-naming a boat is kind of a nautical no-no. Bad luck.
 But we figured the demonstrable change to the boat, coupled with its new surroundings, warranted a little leniency from King Neptune.

-How the Jenny B became a ‘he’ is a bit more ephemeral.
-During the renovation project in Falmouth, we kept catching ourselves referring to the boat as ‘he.’
-There was just a masculine vibe that everyone felt and he took on a definite personality.
+How the Jenny B became a “he” is a bit more ephemeral.
+During the renovation in Falmouth, we kept catching ourselves referring to the boat as “he” and “him.”
+There was just a masculine vibe that everyone felt and like most boats, he took on a definite personality.
 So She just kind of morphed into a He.

 While there were many lovely name options battered about – Pond Hopper, Latitude, Loon Song, Boaty McBoat Face – when Rheanna saw the word “Nomad” on a poster one day, she knew immediately that was the name.